 Just above the village is Dalim fort.
 The ruins of a fort built by the Bhutanese kings can still be seen here.
 The place located on top of the hill also offers a breathtaking view of the surrounding.
 One has to trek the last stretch to reach the ruins of the fort.

 The Jhandi Dara area is also a popular tourist destination near Gorubathan.
 The area has come into tourism prominence during the last few years.
-The place offers a great view of the snow-capped Himalayan mountain range as well as views of Dooars plains.
+The place offers a great view of the snow-capped Himalayan mountain range as well as views of the Dooars plains.

 There is no specific place around Gorubathan which has a concentration of accommodation.
 The tourist accommodation around Gorubathan is spread over nearby villages.

 Dara Gaon, above Phaparkheti, has an excellent lodge of Humro Home.
 This accommodation is about 20 km from Gorubathan and almost midway between Gorubathan and Lava.
-There is also good lodging options at Jhandi.
+There are also good lodging options at Jhandi.
 You can have the advantage of sightseeing both at Gorubathan and Lava from here.

 Jhandi, another interesting tourist destination nearby also have accommodation.
 The distance from Gorubathan is about 19 km.